monsoonmaelstrom/book2/book2.md

 “Hazel?”
 Liam questions from the door.

 The sound of his voice kicks off a new round of vomiting that has me folded in half.
 Finally it recedes and I manage to choke out, “I can’t… I… I can’t talk to you right now.
-I just.
-Can you wait inside?
+I just— Can you wait inside?
 Please?”

 I hear his footsteps retreat, and then a minute later I hear Alex’s footsteps approaching.
 “You should probably get Davy too,” I tell Alex as I stand and go over to the wall, sliding down it into a sitting position.